Cannabis Essential Oil (Hemp Essential Oil)

 This profile page pertains specifically to Cannabis Essential Oil, steam distilled from the leaves and flowering tops of Cannabis sativa.
 Hemp Seed Oil is a carrier oil (vegetable oil) that is obtained by cold pressing the seeds of Cannabis sativa.
 The steam distilled essential oil profiled on this page is not the same oil as the cold pressed seed oil.
 See AromaWeb's Hemp Seed Oil carrier oil profile for more information.
 CBD Oil is produced using CO2 extraction techniques and is also not the same thing as the essential oil profiled here.

-My understanding is that Cannabis Essential Oil the CBD or THC cannabinoids present in the plant.
+My understanding is that Cannabis Essential Oil does not contain the CBD or THC cannabinoids present in the plant.
 While technically the essential oil may contain extremely small quantities of THC or CBD, the trace amounts possibly present in the steam distilled oil are negligible and offer no perceivable therapeutic benefit.

 "The THC component is non-volatile, therefore does not come over in the distillation process into the essential oil."
 [V. Mediaville and J. Steinemann, Essential oil of Cannabis sativa L. Strains.
 (Journal of the International Hemp Association 4,2), 80-82.
 Source cited in Jennifer Peace Rhind, Essential Oils: A Handbook for Aromatherapy Practice (London and Philadelphia: Singing Dragon, 2012, 155.]